Search, Study, and Analyze eBooks or Corpora

 WordCruncher is a free personal research assistant with tools to help you search, study, analyze, download, create, and share eBooks or corpora.

-Other apps and online resources may lack helpful tools, tags, markup, formatting, speed, or data.
+Other apps and online resources may lack helpful tools, tags, markup, formatting, multilingual support, speed, or data.
 One linguist used online data to create a 700 million-word WordCruncher corpus.
 He said, “I couldn't have done a lot of my research with what is out there.”

 Research and Teaching